 {% endcomment %}

-This code clearly shows the structure of multiline comments: it starts with{% comment %}Start, with{% endcomment %}End, all the content enclosed in the middle will be treated as comments by the template engine and will not be displayed on the front page.
+This code clearly shows the structure of multi-line comments: it starts with{% comment %}and ends with{% endcomment %}The content enclosed between the end marks will be treated as comments by the template engine, thus not displayed on the front page.

-The value of multi-line comments in actual website operation and development work is reflected in many aspects:
+In the operation and development of actual websites, the value of multi-line comments is reflected in many aspects:

-- New feature testing and A/B testing (manual):Imagine you want to try a new product list display method, or a completely new user registration process.Under the premise of not affecting the stability of the online version, you can place the new code block in comments and enable it when needed for testing, or control its display under specific conditions through other logic, which is convenient for the team to preview and provide feedback.
+- New feature testing and A/B testing (manual):Imagine you want to try a new way to display a product list, or a completely new user registration process.Under the premise of not affecting the stability of the online version, you can place the new code block in comments, enable it when testing is needed, or control its display or not under other conditions, which is convenient for the team to preview and provide feedback.

-- Team collaboration and development memo:When multiple team members are maintaining the template together, leave clear instructions in the comments, such as 'This code segment is temporarily disabled and will be enabled after confirmation from XX department' or 'This is the old version of navigation code, the new version is located in X file', which can effectively reduce communication costs and avoid misoperations.
+- Team collaboration and development memo:When multiple team members maintain the template together, leave clear instructions in the comments, such as "This code section is temporarily disabled and will be enabled after confirmation from department XX" or "This is the old version of navigation code, the new version is located in file X", which can effectively reduce communication costs and avoid misoperations.

 How to actually operate?

-It is very simple to operate multi-line comments, you just need to follow the following steps:
+Operating multiline comments is very simple, you just need to follow the following steps:

-Firstly, use the 'Template Design' feature in the Anqi CMS backend to find the template file you want to modify.
-These files are usually located in the theme you are currently using/templateUnder the directory.
+First, use the 'Template Design' feature of the AnQi CMS backend to find the template file you want to modify.
+These files are usually located in the theme you are currently using./templateUnder the directory.
 For example, if you want to modify the homepage, you would usually editindex/index.html.

-Then, locate the code area you wish to temporarily hide or disable.
-Then, insert a tag at the beginning of the code block.{% comment %}at the end of the code block.{% endcomment %}Label.
+Next, locate the code area you want to temporarily hide or disable.
+Then, insert the tag before the starting line of the code block.{% comment %}at the end of the code block.{% endcomment %}.

 {# 假设这是您首页的一个产品展示区 #}